frothers/Frothers-FC/content/posts/2021/2021-season-game-2.md

 # Dick of the Day

 Lance, for trying to be too nice, while yelling at the ref.
-Also standing in the back line of the Frothers team photo
+Also standing in the back of the Frothers team photo